Oscar Nowlan

 I am a final-year PhD candidate at the Department of Government, London School of Economics and Political Science and Research Fellow at LSE Cities.

 I study how governments are organised, how they deliver public services, and how they are held accountable.
-In my PhD, I focus in particular on how blame is allocated and contested in public services and executive politics, and on the strategies policymakers use to avoid it.
+My PhD focuses on how blame is allocated and contested in public services and executive politics, and how policymakers respond to it.
 I am also interested more widely in the study of bureaucracy, regulation, and policymaking.
 My research has been published in the Journal of Public Administration Research and Theory.

 Beyond academia, I have direct experience working on public policy in the United Kingdom, having previously worked as a Senior Policy Advisor at HM Treasury and in other Civil Service and local government roles.